Lab1717/espminer_autopool/README.md

     "192.168.0.222": "Ultra01",
 }
 ```
-and so on....
+Run: python poolinjector.py, pool setting will be applied to all miners you included in the dictionary.

 ## **Notes**

-The script is compatible with BitAxe OS devices and other miners that expose a similar API.

-Jailbroken Lucky Miners can also be configured using this script, provided they are running a compatible API.

-The miners dictionary should be modified to include the IP addresses and aliases of your mining devices.

-Pool configuration settings will be applied to all miners listed in the miners dictionary.
+License

+This script is open-source and free to use, modify, and distribute.
+Feel free to contribute to the project or improve it as you see fit.